Introduction

 Research on scarcity and decision-making suggests that when the future appears unpredictable, individuals often prioritize immediate security instead of long-term strategies.
 Shah, Mullainathan, and Shafir (2012) show that scarcity can intensify attention toward urgent trade-offs, which helps explain why financial uncertainty can shorten the horizon of economic decisions.

-In practice, this may translate into behaviors such as avoiding investments considered risky or prioritizing financial reserves over wealth-building projects.
+That caution may show up as avoiding investments considered risky or prioritizing financial reserves over wealth-building projects.

 This dynamic helps explain why many people report financial caution even during periods of economic growth.
 The perception of risk does not depend only on personal experience, but also on how the economic environment is interpreted.